 Near Blue Mountain Lake in Hamilton County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Horticulture & Forestry • Man-Made Features.
-In addition, it is included in the Civilian Conservation Corps (CCC) series list.
-A significant historical year for this entry is 1850.
+This historical marker is listed in these topic lists: Horticulture & Forestry • Industry & Commerce • Native Americans • Settlements & Settlers.
+In addition, it is included in the Historic New York State series list.

 Location.
-43° 50.728′ N, 74° 24.368′ W. Marker is near Blue Mountain Lake, New York, in Hamilton County.
-Marker can be reached from New York State Route 30.
-Marker is inset on a large boulder which faces the roadside rest area, originally a part of Route 28, opposite Lake Durant.
+43° 50.725′ N, 74° 24.37′ W. Marker is near Blue Mountain Lake, New York, in Hamilton County.
+Marker is on New York State Route 30, on the right when traveling north.
+Marker is in a road side rest area, opposite Lake Durant, with the text side facing the parking area.
 Touch for map.
 Marker is in this post office area: Blue Mountain Lake NY 12812, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 8 miles of this marker, measured as the crow flies.
-The Adirondacks (here, next to this marker); Fire Tower (approx. 2.1 miles away); Pioneer Bridge Indian Lake World War Honor Roll (approx. 8 miles away).
+Lake Durant (here, next to this marker); Fire Tower (approx. 2.1 miles away); Pioneer Bridge (approx. 3.2 miles away); Indian Lake World War Honor Roll (approx. 8 miles away).